Putting Our Faith Into Action

 The third Sunday of the month features Rite III: a family-oriented service with contemporary music.

-Members and visitors gather after the morning services for fellowship in the narthex.
-Other gatherings include: Tuesday morning book club, a Friday morning “Examining Christianity” group, quarterly Locust & Wild Honey meals in homes, a summer family picnic, and an annual auction.
+Members and visitors gather after the Sunday morning 10 am service for fellowship (“coffee hour”).
+Other gatherings include: Tuesday morning book club, a Friday morning “Examining Christianity” group, quarterly Locust & Wild Honey group get-togethers, a summer family picnic, and an annual auction.
 In addition, the rector leads a parish tour every other year.
-Trips include Turkey (2016) to visit the ruins of the seven churches named in the book of Revelation and the upcoming trip to Great Britain (2018) to visit Anglican sites.
+Trips include Turkey (2016) to visit the ruins of the seven churches named in the book of Revelation and Great Britain (2018) to visit Anglican sites.
 In-person activities are suspended; some are taking place over Zoom.

 The Nursery class (birth-4 years) introduces themes outlined in the lectionary-based curriculum, Feasting on the Word, using “tots activities” to reinforce the day’s theme.